top of page

 Owner and Host of The H&R Caboose Roost

-My love for trains began as a child.
-My father was a train engineer for the Terminal Railroad in Madison, IL.
-I remember traveling to St. Louis often from our home and stopping at the railroad crossing in Saget, IL.
-As the train passed, I would wave and count the cars while hoping my dad was in the engineer's seat and would see me waving!
+My love for trains started when I was a child.
+My father was a train engineer for the Terminal Railroad Association of St. Louis.
+When we traveled to St. Louis from our home, we would often stop at the railroad crossing in Sauget, Illinois.
+As the train passed, I would wave and count the cars, hoping my dad might be in the engineer’s seat and see me waving.

 Transforming The Caboose

-Work slowed over the winter but resumed in early spring 2025.
-New framing, insulation, wiring, and plumbing were completed, followed by the installation of heating and cooling, shiplap walls, steel ceiling, fixtures, and furnishings.
-Outdoor additions included window trim, graphics, new steel steps, a firepit, and sod and grass seed."
+Work slowed during the winter months but resumed in early spring of 2025.
+New framing, insulation, electrical wiring, and plumbing were installed, followed by heating and cooling, shiplap walls, a steel ceiling, fixtures, and furnishings.
+Outside, the finishing touches included window trim, graphics, new steel steps, a firepit area, and fresh sod and grass.

 bottom of page